Akari-T/top-50-song-with-genre/README.md

   - The *uri* was added to make the songs accessible from the Spotify API for future analysis.
 - Updated GitHub Action versions.
 - Scheduled the script to run at 04:42 UTC (21:42 PT) through GitHub Workflow (still confirming that it runs correctly).

+The data is written into the files under data/mod.